Chris685/Arduino_vBus_Netatmo_Solaredge/README.md

 https://github.com/itead/ITEADLIB_Arduino_Nextion

 The Libary ITEADLIB_Arduino_Nextion needs the latest Pull request (29) to Update the RTC-Commands.
-On File "NexUpload.cpp" of this Libary you have to disable line 17 (//#include <SoftwareSerial.h>)
+On File "NexUpload.cpp" of this Libary you have to disable line 17 "(//#include <SoftwareSerial.h>)"